What is aging?

 How long until life-extending medical therapies are developed?

 How long is a piece of string?
 Questions of time depend on questions of money.
-Over the past decade the rough estimates for a fully funded crash research program to realize SENS in mice as rapidly as possible have floated around $1-2 billion over ten to twenty years.
+Over the past twenty years the rough estimates for a fully funded crash research program to realize SENS in mice as rapidly as possible have floated around $1-2 billion over a few decades.
 It might cost less than that now, given the rapid advance of biotechnology, but not enormously less.
-Unfortunately much of the SENS portfolio is nowhere near as well funded as this: the yearly budget for the SENS Research Foundation has reached at most $5 million in recent years.
-So it will certainly take time to increase funding across this rejuvenation research industry as a whole to the optimal levels of $100 million per year or more; this is a major undertaking involving the creation of many new major programs of medical research throughout the world.
+Unfortunately most the SENS portfolio that remains in academia and research foundations is nowhere near as well funded as this.
+The yearly budget for the SENS Research Foundation has reached at most $5 million in recent years.
+So it will certainly take time to increase funding for fundamental and preclinical research across all of the strands of rejuvenation research to the optimal levels of $100 million per year or more.
+This would be a major undertaking involving the creation of many new programs of medical research throughout the world.

-That in and of itself might require decades, and it is hard to estimate the pace of growth in the early stages of a new industry.
-Funding is unevenly distributed, and perhaps tilted towards efforts that are not canonically damage repair after the SENS model, as the $3 billion investment into epigenetic reprogramming made in 2022 aptly demonstrated.
+That said, some narrowly selected parts of the field are clearly seeing intense interest and sizable investment now that there is a longevity industry and a profit incentive.
+Senolytics companies aiming to clear senescent cells have collectively received significant funding.
+Billions of dollars in investment have been placed into Altos Labs and a few startup biotech companies with the aim of developing rejuvenation therapies based on partial reprogramming.
 But it is still the case that small, happenstance choices made by today's investors and researchers might gain or lose years of future progress.
-Just look at senescent cell clearance, a field of aging research that languished with minimal funding and interest despite the evidence for many years until the quite recent surge in funding and attention, and then had its thunder stolen by epigenetic reprogramming.
+Just look at senescent cell clearance, a field of aging research that languished with minimal funding and interest despite the evidence for many years until the quite recent surge in funding and attention, and then had its thunder stolen by partial reprogramming.
 From a technical perspective clearance of senescent cells as a form of rejuvenation therapy could have taken off and become popular as a research and development goal at near any point from the early 1990s onward.
 That it didn't is simple misfortune; a case of an absence of the right people with the right views in the right place and time.

 The sizable investments made into senolytic drugs and epigenetic reprogramming in recent years may not pay off for another decade or more, meaning a time at which an approved therapy exists, is cost-effective, and is available off-label.
 Meanwhile on the other side of the fence drug discovery programs are undertaken in search of ways to modestly slow aging.
 We know that it can take a decade and $1 billion to push a good drug candidate through validation and regulatory hurdles, all the way from early tests to clinical use.
 Candidate drugs from a number of well-funded biotech companies are moving into clinical trials, and there is every sign that some may emerge into more general off-label use in the next few years, whether based on analogs to rapamycin, or other forms of calorie restriction mimetic, or something completely different.
 It is reasonable to think that a first generation drug that might slightly slow aging in humans could emerge in late 2020s.
 Even at that point the research community may not be able to say whether it in fact actually slows aging in humans, however, versus definitively knowing that it produces positive changes in short-term measures of health.